London County Council No. 1

 Shortly before the closure took place, LCC1 was one of a number of ex-London tramcars that were sold to Leeds in 1951 to help replenish that city’s war-ravaged fleet of tramcars.
 The circumstances regarding its sale were somewhat unusual, however, as the original sale agreement related solely to a batch of 92 soon-to-be redundant Feltham tramcars (similar to MET 331 in the collection).

 Before the sale was completed, however, a fire in a London depot partly destroyed two of the Leeds-bound tramcars.
 So LCC1 was drafted in as a substitute and sent to Leeds, where it was painted in the Leeds red and white livery and renumbered 301.
 It entered service in December 1951, though its inaugural journey was marred by a minor fire!

 Although it is far from being a ‘conventional’ tramcar, for many years LT 1 was displayed in its ‘conserved’ state, which typified the condition that many trams were in shortly after being taken out of service.
-However, the tramcar is currently undergoing a thorough restoration in the museum workshops.
-This major, ambitious – and expensive – project aims to ensure that Bluebird 1 will take wing once more at Crich in the not too distant future.
+However, the tramcar is currently coming to the end of a thorough restoration programme in the museum workshops that will see it return to operational service in its original livery.

 - Type of tram

 - Fully enclosed electric double deck bogie tram

 - Red and cream (originally royal blue and white)

 - Seating capacity